 Should I exchange money at the airport?

 I exchanged around 50 dollars only at the International airport because I had to travel to another city from Istanbul.
-Exchange rates offered at the international airport are poor and hence I do not recommend exchanging all your money there.
+The exchange rates offered at the international airport are poor and hence I do not recommend exchanging all your money there.

 Consider exchanging them at the currency exchange centres in the town to get a better deal.